 42. Practice activities that promote relaxation (Highly recommend)

 Researchers have found that wounds, including acne, are much slower in healing when a person is under stress.
 Slower healing of acne means that the pimples stay longer and are more susceptible to increasing in severity.
-Lower your cortisol levels (the stress hormone) by burning essential oils, walking outside, utilising meditation, using sound therapy, reading, immersing yourself in nature or doing any activity you find calming.
+Lower your cortisol levels (the stress hormone) by diffusing essential oils, walking outside, utilising meditation (I use the Headspace app daily), using sound therapy, reading, immersing yourself in nature or doing any activity you find calming.
 (Source: http://www.healthline.com/health/stress-acne#overview1).

 43. Swap some of your high energy/demand activities for more chilled ones (Highly recommend).